Jôf Fuart via Gola Nord Ovest

 Terrain in lower sections of sentiero Carlo Chersi trail.

 First obstacle on Carlo Chersi trail.
-There will be more of alike - ladders, metal steps and need to use hands.
+There will be more of the like - ladders, metal steps and the need to use hands.

 Carlo Chersi path traversing western walls of Cima de Lis Codis.
-After reaching that green culmination with trees we need to descend again and head for another similar.
+After reaching that green culmination with trees we need to descend again and head for another similar one.

 In this spot we need to leave the trail.
-Follow that path up into direction of dwarf pine groove.
-Can be crossed directly or by-passed on left (exposed).
-Then climb on the grassy shelf just above line of trees, take diagonal ramp to the right.
+Follow that path up into the direction of a dwarf pine grove.
+Can be crossed directly or by-passed on the left (exposed).
+Then climb on the grassy shelf just above the line of trees, take the diagonal ramp to the right.
 Once up, turn left and follow the ledge.

 Terrain in Gola Nord Ovest access ledge.
 Follow it until the gorge exit is reached.